AN INTRODUCTION TO JACOB'S LADDER

 Jacob’s Ladder is part of the Church of England and is what is known, in these days of everything needing a title, as a ‘Fresh Expression of Church’.
 Such churches share the same core beliefs as the more traditional ones, but operate rather differently.

 We are not a half-baked church, a warm-up church or some kind of project to get people ready for a ‘proper’ church.
 We are a real church.
 The 100% deal.
-We just do things in a way that feels perhaps more palatable to some people than the traditional types.
+We just do things in a way that feels a bit more palatable to some people than the more traditional types of church.

 We’re not better.
 We’re not worse.
 We’re just different.